oracle/python-oracledb/doc/src/user_guide/tuning.rst

   For multi-user applications, make use of connection pooling.
 Create the pool once during application initialization.
 Do not oversize the pool, see :ref:`connpooling` .
-Use a session callback function to set session state, see :ref:`Session CallBacks for Setting Pooled Connection State <sessioncallback>`.
+Use a session callback function to set session state, see :ref:`Session Callbacks for Setting Pooled Connection State <sessioncallback>`.

   Make use of efficient python-oracledb functions.
 For example, to insert multiple rows use :meth:`Cursor.executemany()` instead of